noreastrconf/noreastrconf.github.io/content/codeofconduct.md

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the Nor'eastR Conference organizing team.

 - Richie Cotton
+- Garrett Dancik
 - Jasmine Dumas
-- Jeff Hollister
-- Noam Ross
-- Bob Rudis
-- Hao Zhu
 - Marianna Foos
 - Douglas Friedman
-- Garrett Dancik
+- Jeff Hollister

 #### General Contact: info@noreastrconf.com